-Protestant leaders.
+7030 The History of Reformation Christianities (1500-1648 CE) Various attempts to reform the Church of Rome gained widespread support through the 16th century, particularly in northern Europe where populations were open to the teaching of various Protestant leaders.
 Often these teachings led to schism.
 On the other hand, many remained at home in the Catholic tradition seeking to traverse well-worn paths of reform within the institutional church.
 This contextual study will explore the legacy of magisterial reformers, the Radical Reform movement, and Tridentine Catholicism.
 Moreover, the often-bloody conflicts resulting from the clash of these camps through the end of the Thirty Years' War will be examined.
-Formerly HCUS 6050.
-7040 The History of Global Christianity (1492 C.E. - Present) 3 hrs.
-The growing edge of Christianity can be found beyond the borders of Europe and North America.
+PREREQUISITE: CHIS 5100 3 hrs.
+7040 The History of Global Christianity (1492 C.E. - Present) The growing edge of Christianity can be found beyond the borders of Europe and North America.
 Increasingly, blocks of church leaders outside Europe and North America influence decisions made by their respective denominations.
 This study will examine how Christianity, initially a missionary faith, engaged cultures around the world, along the way adding to the richness of this diverse, global faith tradition.
-7650 Guided Research and Student-Initiated Study 1-3 hrs.
-A course designed by a student and a professor that addresses some particular area of interest in historical and intercultural studies, or that addresses a particular need in the student's academic program in church history studies.
+PREREQUISITE: CHIS 5100 3 hrs.
+7650 Guided Research and Student-Initiated Study A course designed by a student and a professor that addresses some particular area of interest in historical and intercultural studies, or that addresses a particular need in the student's academic program in church history studies.
 CONSENT: Instructor.
 REPEAT: May be repeated.
-Formerly HCUS 7650.
-7910 Seminar 3 hrs.
-Focuses on directed research and discussion of selected problems in the field of general church history.
+1-3 hrs.
+7910 Seminar Focuses on directed research and discussion of selected problems in the field of general church history.
 REPEAT: May be repeated.
-Formerly HCUS 7910.
-7950 Thesis 2 hrs.
-Preparation of a thesis under the guidance of department faculty. note: Library approval required prior to completion of thesis.
+3 hrs.
+7950 Thesis Preparation of a thesis under the guidance of department faculty. note: Library approval required prior to completion of thesis.
 PREREQUISITE: CHIS 5900.
 GRADE: S/U registration.
-Formerly HCUS 7950.
-Thesis Continuation 7955 1 hr.
-Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
+2 hrs.
+7955 Thesis Continuation Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
 CONSENT: Approval required.
 PREREQUISITE: CHIS 7950.
 REPEAT: May be repeated once.
 GRADE: S/U registration.
-Formerly HCUS 7955.
+1 hr.